 Yeah, there's no way.

-We have qualified immunity to say that if a law if officers performing their job and they definitely happen to commit uh to kill somebody in the process of doing their job, then they won't be if they weren't acting criminally that they won't be here all liable.
+We have qualified immunities to say that if an officer is performing their job and they just happen to commit to kill somebody in the process of doing their job, that they won't be, if they weren't acting criminally, that they won't be held liable.

-Now the reality is the ones that are acting criminally, they will be here liable because they'll be terminated, they won't be police.
+Now, the reality is the ones that are acting criminally, they will be held liable because they'll be terminated.

-And you're gonna see this spike and and and crime across this country, it's gonna go up, it's gonna continue to go up because officers are simply not going to put themselves in the world.
+It's going to continue to go up because officers are simply not going to put themselves in the middle of the street.

 It's going up everywhere, every day.

-And Gotti, if you add to that, the the madness of no bail picked up by the you know, geniuses like in in the New York State Assembly, Senate, and and Governor Cuomo and Comrade de Blasio that defunded the police by a billion dollars a year.
+And Gotti, if you add to that, the madness of no bail picked up by geniuses like in the New York State Assembly, Senate, and Governor Cuomo and Comrade de Blasio that defunded the police by a billion dollars a year.

 You know, you're absolutely right, Sean, and thanks for having me back on again.

-And anybody knows if you defund the police or you lower the number of police on the streets, what's gonna happen?
+And anybody knows if you defund the police or you lower the number of police on the streets, what's going to happen?

 Crime is going to go up.